tungto/vietchill-fe/README.md

 1. Clone the repository
 2. Run `npm install`
 3. Copy `.env.example` to `.env`
+4. Ensure the server is running
+5. Build the frontend: `npm run build`
-4. Start the frontend: `npm run dev`
+6. Start the frontend: `npm run start`